kcking/brainrs/brainidf/README.md

 The main reason we need esp-idf-svc is for RMII ethernet support.

 - should we use same ID for both wifi and eth?
 (MAC addresses are different between the two interfaces).
+- still had 1 spurious IllegalInstruction with just a UDP read-loop, have to investigate more.

 Run